Forty-two-time MVP: William H Quirk Retires

 “I would like to think I left the place better than I found it.”

 Those were the words that began and ended a discussion with Bill Quirk a few weeks before his retirement this spring.
-He sat, expressionless, peeling an orange, reticent to talk of his forty-two year career in past-tense or how it affected him personally.
+He sat, expressionless, peeling an orange, reticent to talk of his forty-two year career in past-tense or how it affected him personally, at all.
 There was no shortage of stories about kids, teams, and creative solutions, where he preferred to keep the focus.

 Since arriving at Hun in 1980, Mr. Quirk has taught health, physical education, and drivers education; he also served as resident life director, certified athletic trainer, and CDL coordinator.
 As co-athletic director alongside Tracey Arndt, he helped to oversee fifty-four teams across four levels of competition.
 He was a member of the School’s Administrative Team and Curriculum Committee, and served as an administrator on duty for resident life.